^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the renal tubular acidosis
+Causes renal tubular acidosis.

-Proximal renal tubular acidosis is formed with a decrease in the ability of epithelial cells to reabsorb bicarbonates.
-Observed isolated or in the framework of Fanconi syndrome (primary and secondary) proximal renal tubular acidosis.
+Proximal renal tubular acidosis develops when the ability of epithelial cells to reabsorb bicarbonates decreases.
+Isolated proximal renal tubular acidosis or proximal renal tubular acidosis is observed within the Fanconi syndrome (primary and secondary).

 Another mechanism of formation is a decrease in the availability of urinary buffers, primarily ammonium ions, with a decrease in their formation or excessive accumulation in the interstitium.

-Secondary distal tubular acidosis is observed with:
+Secondary distal renal tubular acidosis is observed in:

 • hypergammaglobulinemia;